 “A Brighter Way” Story

-In 1988, when I was four days old, I was adopted from Lima, Peru.
+When I was four days old, I was adopted from Lima, Peru.
 At fifteen months, I was diagnosed with Cerebral Palsy and a movement disorder…not expected to walk or talk.

 Thankfully, I do both!